Orange County Utilities

 Protect Yourself from Utility Scams

 Orange County Utilities encourages customers to be aware of fraudulent callers threatening disconnections and demanding payment for past due accounts.
-At this time, the utility is not making automated or personal calls to collect past due balances.
 Customers may receive an email from an OCFL.net address notifying them of past due balances.
 These emails are informational and will not request any financial information.
 To make payment arrangements, customers can call 407-836-5515, Monday through Friday from 8:00 a.m. to 6:30 p.m.

 - Scammers may demand payment by a specific method such as immediately by phone or to a certain email address.
 Orange County Utilities accepts payments through its automated phone system, online, through the drive-thru and drop box at 9150 Curry Ford Road, and at participating merchants.
 Visit ocfl.net/WaysToPay to find the payment method that works best for you.